When is orientation? What will happen during orientation?

 Yes.
-You must complete either the ACT or COMPASS exam.
+You must complete either the ACT or take a free placement exam at Kirkwood.
 This is required to register for classes.
-The COMPASS exam can be taken at any Kirkwood location.
+The placement exam can be taken at any Kirkwood location.
 Call 319-398-5456 or visit www.kirkwood.edu/testcenter for exam times, locations and other requirements.

 If you took the ACT, verify that your scores were received.
 Log into Eaglenet, Click “Academic Profile,” then “Test Summary,” to verify your ACT scores are on file.
 If you have not submitted your ACT scores, you should contact ACT at www.actstudent.org and have your scores sent to the Kirkwood One Stop office.

 Math scores are valid for two years.
 Reading and writing scores remain valid for three years.